 Why would a reflector decide to malfunction?
 And how could it?
 It doesn't have electrical components to fail, like, say, a British car.

 It does, however, have other limitations.
 Among them:

 This list is surely incomplete, but it makes a point: many factors can prevent a reflector from beaming light at the intended observer.
 This point is not hypothetical-our nightly accident rate shows that.
-Roughly once per night in this nation, a person is killed on a bicycle after dark.
+Roughly once per night in the USA, a person is killed on a bicycle after dark.
 Many more are injured.
-Very often, I suspect, these accident victims have Consumer Product Safety Commission approved- and required- reflectors on their bikes.
+Very often, I suspect, these accident victims have Federal Consumer Product Safety Commission approved- and required- reflectors on their bikes.
 So here's my message to those who say, "These reflector requirements are safe and effective."
 You've lost all credibility.

-To understand how reflectors can fail, you need to learn about fifty cents worth of industrial engineering.
-The relevant topics are: entrance angle, observation angle, headlight beams, positions on the roadway, the human propensity to make big mistakes, and "other."
+To understand how reflectors can fail, you need to learn about fifty cents' worth of industrial engineering.
+The relevant topics are: entrance angle, observation angle, headlight beams, positions on the roadway, the human propensity to make big mistakes, and "other".

 "Entrance angle" measures how close to perpendicular the reflector is.
 Reflectors are very bright within about ten degrees of perpendicular.
 Then, as the angle moves farther away from perpendicular, the reflected brightness drops off in a rather steep bell curve.